Should you worry about a mosquito that lands on you with its bum in the air?

 Generally, most wildlife find shade during the hottest times of the day.

-Early morning and late evening are, therefore, the best times of day for sightings.
+Therefore, early morning and late evening are the best times of day for sightings.

-Also, for photography, the light is softer at these times with colours a lot more vibrant.
+Also, for photography, the light is softer at these times, with a lot more vibrant colour.

 Overlanding Botswana Tips for Health